-- 2.2 The minimum requirements on the ERM framework (section 6) and the ORSA (section 9) shall apply to all authorized insurers (save for those exceptions set out in section 2.1 above). - 2.3 An authorized insurer may rely on the ERM framework or policies of the group to which it belongs provided that the ERM framework or policies of the group are appropriate and adequate for the nature, scale and complexity of the risks associated with its business operations in Hong Kong and the operations of the entire group and are in compliance of this Guideline.
-Otherwise, the authorized insurer should establish a designated local ERM framework and/or policies for its Hong Kong operations in accordance with this Guideline.
+- 2.2 The minimum requirements on the ERM framework in respect of group risk (section 6.5) and the ORSA (section 9) shall apply to all authorized insurers (save for those exceptions set out in section 2.1 above). - 2.3 An authorized insurer may rely on the ERM framework or policies of the group to which it belongs provided that the ERM framework or policies of the group are appropriate and adequate for the nature, scale and complexity of the risks associated with its business operations and in compliance of this Guideline.
+Otherwise, the authorized insurer should establish a designated ERM framework and/or policies in accordance with this Guideline.

-$^{2}$ The question of whether or not an authorized insurer's run-off portfolio in Hong Kong is considered "insignificant" shall be determined by the IA in consultation with the relevant insurer.
+2 The question of whether or not an authorized insurer's run-off portfolio in Hong Kong is considered "insignificant" shall be determined by the IA in consultation with the relevant insurer.
 The IA's determination as notified to the relevant insurer shall be final.